Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Applications

 \bp We proceed by contradiction.
 Suppose that the hyperbolic mapping torus $\Mcal$ is foliated by {\ms}s all isotopic to a closed surface $S$.
 We denote this $C^2$-foliation by $\Fcal$.
 By theorems of Sullivan (\cite{Sul79}), Hass (\cite{Has86}) and Harvey-Lawson (\cite{HL82}), all leaves of the foliation $\Fcal$ are of {\la} homologically, and of the same area.

-Since $\Mcal$ contains a {\scg} $\gamma$ whose {\cl} $\Lcal$ satisfies conditions $\ell < \varepsilon_0$ and the inequality \eqref{ratio}, our strategy is to prove: (1) there exist leaves of $\Fcal$ which are disjoint from $\gamma$, and (2) any this kind of leaf of $\Fcal$ can't be very close to $\gamma$.
+Since $\Mcal$ contains a {\scg} $\gamma$ whose {\cl} $\Lcal$ satisfies conditions $\ell < \varepsilon_{\Otal}(g)$ and the inequality \eqref{ratio}, by Proposition \ref{pro:unknotted} the geodesic $\gamma$ lies on an embedded surface isotopic to some fiber of $\Mcal$.
+Our strategy is to prove: (1) there exist leaves of $\Fcal$ which are disjoint from $\gamma$, and (2) any such leaf of $\Fcal$ can't be very close to $\gamma$.

-Using the shrink-wrapping argument in the proof of Theorem ~\ref{main3}, there exists a {\ms} $F'\subset\Mcal\setminus\gamma$ (with respect to the {\hym} of $\Mcal$) which is isotopic to the leaves of $\Fcal$.
-Since each leaf of $\Fcal$ is minimal, $F'$ must be a leaf of $\Fcal$ by the {\maxp}.
-This means there exist some leaves of $\Fcal$ which are disjoint from $\gamma$, on the other hand there exist some other leaves of $\Fcal$ which must intersect $\gamma$ since $\Fcal$ is a foliation of the manifold $\Mcal$, therefore there exists a leaf $F\in\Fcal$ such that $F$ is disjoint from $\gamma$ and the (hyperbolic) distance between $F$ and $\gamma$ is less than $\delta$, where $\delta$ is the constant defined by \eqref{delta}.
+Firstly let's prove (1).
+By Proposition \ref{pro:unknotted}, there exists an embedded surface isotopic to the fiber which is disjoint from $\gamma$, therefore we may apply Theorem \ref{main3} to obtain a minimal surface $F'\subset\Mcal\setminus\gamma$ (with respect to the {\hym} of $\Mcal$) which is isotopic to the leaves of $\Fcal$.
+Since each leaf of $\Fcal$ is a minimal surface, $F'$ must be a leaf of $\Fcal$ by the {\maxp}.
+This means there exist some leaves of $\Fcal$ which are disjoint from $\gamma$.